4.4. Geometry Groups¶

 which tries to match clinical levels of aberration for different adaption levels.

-It consists of conic surfaces, dispersive media and adaptation dependent parameters.
+It consists of conic surfaces, dispersive media and an adaptation dependent geometry.

 Surface |